A collection featuring the basics you need and clever tricks when working with lightweight steel studs and other steel framing.

 High Priorities = High Stakes: Lessons learned from a high-performance, low-impact, and zero-maintenance home with stunning views to spare.

-This New England home is low-impact, no-maintenance, and zero-energy, but it has big views from its rocky shoreline site.
+This New England home is low-impact, no-maintenance, and zero-energy, but it also has big views from its rocky shoreline site.

 This classic look is made even better with modern materials.